iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 A convex equivalent of deeper networks exists but exacerbate existing problems.
 The only way to make it possible is to optimise layer by layer.
 This is still a work in progress and needs further improvements to beat usual methods in accuracy and speed.

 ### Gradient Descent in the non-convex problem

+We will compare the classical gradient descent to the convex reformulation method.
+To be able to compare, we map the non-convex neurons to their convex counterpart associated with the same activation pattern.
+Remember that to solve the convex problem, we constrain the convex neurons to their activation pattern.

+{% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/progressplot.png" class="img-fluid" %}

 First, let's consider a more complex example than in the previous section to verify in experiments that we can solve a convex problem to get the global optima of the usual non-convex one.